fedeotto/data-aggregation-mi/README.md

    ```

 ## Data
 All the utilized datasets are stored in the `datasets` folder.
-MPDS data can be obtained by using `retrieve_mpds.py` script, given that access to the API is provided.
+MPDS data can be obtained by running the `retrieve_mpds.py` script, given that access to the API is provided.
 For more info visit https://mpds.io/developer/.
 Examples of data aggregation can still be reproduced using Materials Project (`mp`) and AFLOW (`aflow`) data assessed in this work.

 ## Run experiments
 The scripts present in this repository allow to reproduce specific figures and analysis outlined in the main paper.
 In particular: